Ashers Baking Company

 Initially, in May 2015, District Judge Brownlie ruled that Ashers Baking Company broke sexual orientation and political discrimination laws.
 The family appealed.

-The case, which demonstrates the need for the law to reasonably accommodate family-run businesses with firmly-held beliefs, is being backed by The Christian Institute’s Legal Defence Fund.
+The case, which demonstrated the need for the law to reasonably accommodate family-run businesses with firmly-held beliefs, has been backed throughout by The Christian Institute’s Legal Defence Fund.

 If you are a Christian and you are taking a stand for religious freedom, it’s The Christian Institute you want standing with you.Daniel McArthur